USDA-ARS-NWRC/awsm_test_cases/README.md

 ```
 git clone https://github.com/USDA-ARS-NWRC/awsm_test_cases.git
 ```
-For useres without git installed, go to https://github.com/USDA-ARS-NWRC/awsm_test_cases.
+For users without git installed, go to https://github.com/USDA-ARS-NWRC/awsm_test_cases.
 Click on the green "Clone or download" button, download the zip file, and unzip it.

 # Set-up
 Instructions for installing the supporting software